NBA Rumors: Nuggets Could Sacrifice 1st-Round Pick To Acquire Andre Iguodala From Grizzlies

 Though he’s currently an official member of their roster, Andre Iguodala isn’t expected to play a single game with the Memphis Grizzlies in the 2019-20 NBA season.
 Having a veteran mentor with plenty of championship experience would undeniably be beneficial for the Grizzlies’ young core.
 However, at this point in his NBA career, Iguodala would definitely prefer to spend his remaining years in the league playing for a legitimate title contender.

-Unfortunately, as of now, the Grizzlies continue to insist that they have no plan of letting Andre Iguodala walk away as an unrestricted free agent, believing that there will be NBA teams who are willing to throw away valuable assets for the veteran small forward before the 2020 February NBA trade deadline.
-According to Andy Bailey of Bleacher Report, one of the NBA teams who may consider trading for Iguodala is the Denver Nuggets.
+Unfortunately, as of now, the Grizzlies continue to insist that they have no plan of letting Andre Iguodala walk away as an unrestricted free agent, believing that there will be teams who are willing to throw away valuable assets for the veteran small forward before the 2020 February trade deadline.
+According to Andy Bailey of Bleacher Report, one of the teams who may consider trading for Iguodala is the Denver Nuggets.

 In the proposed trade deal by Bleacher Report, the Nuggets would be sending a trade package including Mason Plumlee and a 2022 first-round pick to the Grizzlies in exchange for Andre Iguodala.
 The deal works on ESPN‘s NBA trade machine.